MatthewCerza/MAZBench/README.md

 # MAZBench
 MAZBench is a mathematical benchmark written in Java

+This program was made when I was bored waiting in an airport terminal and is far from perfect.

 Features:
 - Mathematical benchmarks involving irrational numbers and random generation to properly utilize multiple cores
 - Torture test function to have tests run without a time limit